nanjj/go-mod.el/README.md

-# vgo mode for go.mod and go.sum
+# go mod mode for go.mod and go.sum